-\vsp We now fix a translation invariant real lattice symmetric pure state $\omega$ and explore KMS-symmetric property of $(\clm_0,\tau,\phi_0)$ and the extended Tomita's conjugation operator $\clj$ on $\clh \otimes_{\clk} \tilde{\clh}$ defined in Proposition 3.9 to study the relation between split property and exponential decaying property of spacial correlation functions of $\omega$.
+\vsp We now fix a translation invariant real lattice symmetric pure state $\omega$ which is also reflection positive with a twist $g_0$ on $\clb$ and explore KMS-symmetric property of $(\clm_0,\tau,\phi_0)$ and the extended Tomita's conjugation operator $\clj$ on $\clh \otimes_{\clk} \tilde{\clh}$ defined in Theorem 4.5 to study the relation between split property and exponential decaying property of spacial correlation functions of $\omega$.

-\vsp For any fix $n \ge 1$ let $Q \in \pi(\cla_{[-k+1,k]})$.
+\vsp For any fix $n \ge 1$ let $Q \in \pi(\clb_{[-k+1,k]})$.
 We write

 and $q$ be the matrix $q=((q(I',J'|I,J) ))$ of order $d^{2n} \times d^{2n}$.